 7. Urdu (Speakers – 52 Million)

 At number 7 is the Urdu language which also happens to be the official language of Pakistan.

 The Urdu dialect is spoken by some 52 million people across India representing about 4% of India’s populace.

-It is the major and official languages of states like West Bengal, Bihar, Delhi, Uttar Pradesh, Jammu and Kashmir, Telangana and Jharkhand.
+It is the major and official language of states like West Bengal, Bihar, Delhi, Uttar Pradesh, Jammu and Kashmir, Telangana, and Jharkhand.

 8. Gujarati (Speakers – 46 Million)

-The Gujarati speaking people of India represents about 3% of the populace.
+The Gujarati-speaking people of India represent about 3% of the populace.